Loading...

 This standard protects ecosystems and the people who depend on them.
 Projects must avoid the degradation of natural or critical habitats and promote the sustainable use of biodiversity and natural resources.
 They must respect ecosystem services, apply the precautionary principle, and take steps to protect endangered species and sensitive ecological areas.

-Show more Show lessThis procedure guides the project screening process, including how UNDP decides which Social and Environmental Standards will be applied.
+This procedure guides the project screening process, including how UNDP decides which Social and Environmental Standards will be applied.
 We recommend including this procedure if the UNDP has failed to refer to or consider a specific Standard that you think is relevant to the project.

 After filing your complaint, it is first reviewed for completeness by the SECU or SRM team, depending on which function you have selected (or both, if applicable).
 There is no centralized intake office; instead, complaints are submitted directly to SECU (for compliance review) and/or SRM (for dispute resolution).
+If you have not indicated a preference for either dispute resolution (SRM) or compliance review (SECU), the offices will jointly discuss those options with you.
+Once a process choice is made, the complaint will be registered with the relevant office.
+SECU and SRM are functionally separate but may coordinate when both functions are requested.

 After registration, your complaint enters the eligibility screening stage.
 Each function conducts its own assessment.